GUNP0WD3RBARRL/GUNP0WD3RBARRL/README.md

-this will be mostly used for information i guess although im terrible at these things
+this will be mostly used for information+ponytown i guess although im terrible at these things

-[ · 📋❔ · ]
+[ · 📝❔ · ]
 A BIT OF INFORMATION >:3

  - —— — YOU CAN CALL ME ; " Mari " / " Gemi " !!
-(doubt anyone would use the 2nd name though)
+(doubt anyone would actually use the 2nd name though)

+. - ———— — I LIKE COOL GAMES!:D.

- - ———— — I like colorful and vintage related stuff
+. - ————— — I like colorful and vintage stuff.

- - —————— — I mostly focus on one/multiple games/shows I like most of the time
+. - ——————— — I mostly focus on one/multiple games/shows I like most of the time.

 — ❕ — 🧭 — ❕ —